0AnonymousSite0/QA_for_CCLR/README.md

 ↑↑↑Multiple original LLMs simultaneously answering the CLLR-related questions

-![GIF for running video of original LLMs.gif](https://s2.loli.net/2024/01/22/9gDGrmlRIMBxqc4.gif) ↑↑↑Multiple LLMs with knowledge graph simultaneously answering the CLLR-related questions
+![GIF for running video of original LLMs.gif](https://s2.loli.net/2024/01/22/9gDGrmlRIMBxqc4.gif)

+↑↑↑Multiple LLMs with knowledge graph simultaneously answering the CLLR-related questions
+#  Reusability

+## About the knowledge graph
+This knowledge graph is a reusable resource that you are free to use and modify.
+It is intended to provide useful information and references for various projects and applications.
+We encourage you to integrate it into your projects to enrich the experience for your users and community.

+### How to Reuse

+1. **Integrate into Your Project:** Include the knowledge graph files directly into your project and modify them as needed.
+2. **Reference and Share:** Reference the knowledge graph in your documentation, blogs, or other media, and share it with your team and community.

+## About the dataset
+The dataset provided here is intended for reuse in various projects and research endeavors.
+Whether for academic research, machine learning model training, or data analysis tasks, you are encouraged to utilize this dataset to its fullest extent.

+# Contributions

+If you wish to improve or add content, feel free to submit pull requests.
+We welcome and appreciate your contributions!

+Email: shenghua@connect.hku.hk